-Diplomas will be issued as soon as possible after the completion of the student's final semester/session
+Diplomas will be issued as soon as possible after the completion of the student's final semester/session.

-Students who, in the opinion of the director of Student Records and Registration, are reasonably sure of completing degree requirements at the end of summer I session, have the option of attending ceremonies prior to the beginning of summer I session or those of the following spring.
+Students who, in the opinion of the Office of Student Records and Registration, are reasonably sure of completing their degree requirements at the end of early summer term, have the option of attending the ceremonies prior to the beginning of early summer term or those of the following spring.

-Students who have completed their degree requirements by the end of the spring semester (or by the preceding academic year's fall semester or summer II session) will be invited to graduation ceremonies after the end of that spring semester.
-Students enrolled in curricula normally mandating attendance during summer II session to complete requirements will be permitted to attend ceremonies just prior to the beginning of summer I session of that year only if given permission by the dean of Enrollment Services.
+Students who have completed their degree requirements by the end of the spring semester (or by the preceding academic year's fall semester or late summer term) will be invited to graduation ceremonies after the end of that spring semester.
+Students enrolled in curricula normally mandating attendance during late summer term to complete requirements will be permitted to attend ceremonies just prior to the beginning of early summer tern of that year only if give permission by the vice president for Student Affairs.